prince-dsd/personal-website/src/content/home/about/index.md

 title: About Me
 avatar: './placeholder.png'
 skills:
-    - React & Redux
+    - Python
     - JavaScript (ES6+)
     - TypeScript
-    - Next.js / Gatsby.js
+    - Django
     - Node.js & Express.js
-    - GraphQL & Apollo
+    - Next.js / Gatsby.js
     - Docker & Kubernetes
     - MongoDB / Firebase
-    - Vue.js
+    - SQL
-    - HTML & (S)CSS
+    - Git & GitHub
     - Gulp / Webpack
-    - Git & GitHub
+    - HTML & (S)CSS
 ---

 Hello!
 I'm Prince, a Software Engineer.

-I have solid experience in building, deploying and maintaining applications and love the constant learning and problem solving that comes with it.
-It gives me great satisfaction to develop pixel-perfect products that feel smooth and efficient under the hood.
+I have strong experience in building, deploying and maintaining applications.
+I always strive to solve problems in most efficient manner and enjoy the learning and problem solving that comes with it.
+It gives me great satisfaction to develop products that are robust and efficient under the hood.

 My toolbox: